 Next, assess the situation.
 If you have standing water in your bathroom or adjacent rooms, contact a flood damage restoration expert in your area.
 There can be significant damage to your home with this much excess water.

 If the water damage is minor, you can begin to soak up excess water with towels.
-You can also use fans or a wet-dry vac.
+You can also use fans or wet-dry vac.
 Remove everything from cabinets or closets.
-If the carpet is wet, you'll need to pull it up to assess.
-If the pad beneath is also wet, it will be hard to dry it out without removing both.
+If the carpet is wet, you’ll need to pull it up to assess.
+If the pad beneath is also wet, it will be hard to dry it without removing both.

 A water damage restoration company deals with these situations every day.
 They have the equipment and experience to get the problem assessed quickly.

 If you live in the Austin area call Total Restoration of Texas 24-hours a day at (512) 698-8444.

 What to do when your upstairs bathroom is flooded